 With time, modern double-locking tremolos were developed and became popular in the late ‘70s and ‘80s.
 The Floyd Rose system became sort of a paradigm for floating bridges, and its popularity soared among rock and metal players with high technical prowess.

-Guitar legends like Eddie van Hale, Joe Satriani, and Steve Vai, all employed Floyd Rose tremolo systems and gave us some of the most beautifully adventurous music, starting in the late 70s and all the way to today.
+Guitar legends like Eddie Van Halen, Joe Satriani, and Steve Vai all employed Floyd Rose tremolo systems and gave us some of the most beautifully adventurous music, starting in the late ’70s and all the way to today.

 The popularity of double-locking systems rose in part due to the fact that guitarists could use vibrato far more aggressively with these types of bridges.
-From divebombs to sharp pitch flutters, these bridges allowed you to experiment while keeping the strings locked in place while keeping tuning slippage to a minimum.
+From divebombs to sharp pitch flutters, these bridges allowed you to experiment while keeping the strings locked in place to minimize tuning slippage.

 However, there are also some disadvantages to floating bridges.
-First, in order to really go wild on the tremolo, you need to spend more to get a quality floating bridge that is stable.
+First, in order to really go wild on the tremolo, you need to spend more to get a quality floating bridge that’s stable.

-Additionally, floating bridges do not always get along with palm-muting, as any amount of pressure on them will affect pitch, depending on how they are set up.
+Additionally, floating bridges don’t always get along with palm-muting.
+Depending on how they’re set up, any amount of pressure on them will affect pitch.
 Naturally, you could set the bridge flush against the body, but this limits your tremolo, only allowing it to go down in pitch but not up.
 In other words, pick your poison.

-Another issue with floating bridges is changing strings is not easy, particularly for beginners.
+Another issue with floating bridges is that changing strings isn’t easy, particularly for beginners.
 The good news is that with time and patience, all can be conquered.
 That said, floating bridges are not a wise choice for most beginners.

 Replacing your Stratocaster bridge will likely result in an upgraded guitar.
 There are several options in the market, so it’s crucial for you to narrow your choices.
 Naturally, the best way to do this is to try different guitars with different bridges.